 1-800-691-9320 – Vancouver Tour Guys provide engaging and entertaining walking tours around Central Vancouver.
 Make a reservation at tourguys.ca/ vancouver-free-tours and enjoy any one of our scheduled tours.

 604-738-7827 – 1100 Chestnut St – Enjoy full-dome programming in the Planetarium Star Theatre, live science demonstrations in Groundstation Canada theatre, and interactive exhibits in the Cosmic Courtyard.
 Visit us online for seasonal hours of operation. spacecentre.ca @SpaceCentreYVR

 VanDusen Botanical Garden

 604-257-8335 – 5251 Oak St – Explore VanDusen Botanical Garden, an inspiring 55 acre outdoor oasis with over 7,500 plant species and varieties.
 Spot and photograph local wildlife, enjoy the hedge maze with the kids and relax in a serene setting located in the heart of Vancouver.
 Bring a picnic or dine on the patios of Shaughnessy Restaurant or Truffles Café.
 Don’t forget to visit the awardwinning visitor centre and browse the gift shop.
-NOT VALID FOR SPECIAL EVENTS.
+NOT VALID FOR SPECIAL EVENTS INCLUDING FESTIVAL OF LIGHTS.

 Richmond Museum & Richmond Art Gallery